 Health and Safety at Work Act

-Websites: hse.gov.uk (for England, Scotland or Wales); nidirect.gov.uk (for Northern Ireland)
+Websites: hse.gov.uk (for England, Scotland and Wales); nidirect.gov.uk (for Northern Ireland)

 When to tell your employer about your epilepsy

 If you decide to tell your employer about your epilepsy, it’s useful to do it before you start the job.
-This gives the employer time to make any reasonable adjustments for you, if they are needed.
-If you don’t tell your employer about your epilepsy before you start a job, you can change your mind and tell them at any time.
-As soon as your employer knows about your epilepsy, they have to make any reasonable adjustments that could be helpful for you.
+This gives them time to make any reasonable adjustments you need.
+If you don’t tell them about your epilepsy before you start a job, you can change your mind and tell them at any time.
+As soon as your employer knows about your epilepsy, they have to make any reasonable adjustment that could be helpful for you.

-It’s up to you if you want your colleagues to know about your epilepsy.
-Bear in mind that if people know about your epilepsy, they will usually feel more confident about helping you if you have a seizure.
+It’s your decision, whether you tell the people you work with about your epilepsy.
+But if you do, they will probably feel more confident about helping you if you have a seizure.

-If you think it would help, you could ask your employer to arrange some epilepsy training for your colleagues.
-The aim is to increase awareness and understanding of epilepsy.
-Contact Epilepsy Action for more information.
+If you think it would help, you could ask your employer to arrange some epilepsy awareness training for your colleagues.

 Pay it forward